 Anaphylaxis is terrifying.
 You try to breathe but instead you wheeze and gasp for air.
 You’re sweating and itching, and hives have erupted across your body.
 Fear of your impending doom takes hold, but you’re at the mercy of swelling that’s squeezing the life out of your heart, lungs, and

 Asthma is a chronic disease that often starts in childhood but can occur for the first time in adulthood, even later in life.
-In the United States, about 19 million adults and seven million children have asthma.
+According to the Centers for Disease Control and Prevention (CDC), 18.4 million adults and 6.2 million children in the United States have asthma.

 Among the infinite number of conditions that could do harm to your skin are the 30+ discussed in this chapter.
 They range (alphabetically) from athlete’s foot to wrinkles.

 Bacterial and fungal infections (including athlete’s foot) develop because feet spend a lot of time in the perfect breeding ground of warm,

 When summer’s hot, sticky days give way to the cool, crisp air of autumn, the refreshing weather should offer relief from your allergies, right?
 Unfortunately, not.
 Fall allergies are a thing, and they could be the reason you can’t stop sneezing.

 According to the American College of Allergy, Asthma, & Immunology